abinash-behera-016/Data-Science-Projects/README.md

 - [Click here to mail me](mailto:abinashb206@gmail.com)

 Enjoy exploring my projects, and I appreciate any feedback or contributions to improve my work!

+`Note`: I have often used a function createDummies, given by our instructor during the course, to create dummies out of character columns.
+I always use this as the function can take a threshold frequncy values below which an observation won't get it's own dummy column.
+I have provided the code and usage guidance in a separate R script you can find above.
+Another package fastDummies available on CRAN works great too but does't take threshold frequency as an input, as a result you might end up with loads of new dummies corresponding to observations that rarely occur in a column.